serenaaa25/SERENA-WANG-ecc-dssb-IS24-code-challenge/README.md

 **Back End Capabilities**:

 - CRUD (Create, Read, Update, Delete) operations with MongoDB, making this a dynamic and data-driven application.
+ ( Product data originates from http://localhost:3000/api/products )
+  **Please note that the server should be launched on port 3000.**

 ## Usage